Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

-We begin by recalling the key definitions from Schneiders' framework of quasi-abelian categories \cite{Schneiders}.\\ \\ Suppose that $\C$ is an additive category admitting kernels and cokernels.
+Suppose that $\C$ is an additive category admitting kernels and cokernels.
 Recall that a morphism $f$ in $\C$ is called \textbf{strict} if the natural morphism $\coim f\to \im f$ is an isomorphism.
-In particular, if $\C$ is abelian, then any morphism in $\C$ is strict.\\ We use the definition of strictness to formulate the following generalization of the notion of an abelian category. \begin{defn} An additive category $\C$ admitting kernels and cokernels is called \textbf{quasi-abelian} if \begin{enumerate}[(i)] \item for any Cartesian square
+In particular, if $\C$ is abelian, then any morphism in $\C$ is strict.

+We use the definition of strictness to formulate the following generalization of the notion of an abelian category. \begin{defn} An additive category $\C$ admitting kernels and cokernels is called \textbf{quasi-abelian} if \begin{enumerate}[(i)] \item for any Cartesian square

 with $f$ a strict epimorphism, $f'$ is also a strict epimorphism. \item for any Cocartesian square

 with $f$ a strict monomorphism, $f'$ is also a strict monomorphism. \end{enumerate} \end{defn} A sequence